Titanium isopropoxide

 The structures of the titanium alkoxides are often complex.
 Crystalline titanium methoxide is tetrameric with the molecular formula Ti_{4}(OCH_{3})_{16}.
 Alkoxides derived from bulkier alcohols such as isopropyl alcohol aggregate less.
 Titanium isopropoxide is mainly a monomer in nonpolar solvents.

 Preparation

-It is prepared by treating titanium tetrachloride with isopropanol.
+It is prepared by treating titanium tetrachloride with isopropanol in presence of ammonia.
 Hydrogen chloride is formed as a coproduct: